gflohr/Chess-Plisco/DESIGN.md

 Absolutely needed:

-- castling rights (2 bits)
+- castling rights (4 bits)
 - turn (1 bit)
 - en passant file (4 bits)
 - halfmove clock (22 bits)

-That are 29 bits so far.
+That are 31 bits so far.

 Nice to have:

+- reversible clock: 22 bits
 - raw material balance: 7-14 bits
-- reversible clock: 22 bits

-That is enough even if the material is accurate to the centipawn.
+That are three bits too much.
+So we have to divide the raw material balance by 10 which saves us 3 bits and we have exactly 64 bits.

 ### Move